analythium/analythium.github.io/docs/shiny-server.md

 function.

 `input` is used to pass the control values, in this case `input$obs` the number of observations.
-Noice how it is used to generate random numbers from a Normal distribution:
+Notice how it is used to generate random numbers from a Normal distribution:

 ```r